 Five Areas of Greenhouse

-Awaji Greenhouse has five exhibition areas, which are the Green Sculpture (Midori no Choukoku‐みどりのちょうこく), Garden of Colour (Shikisai no Niwa‐しきさいのにわ), Greenery in Daily Life (Kurashi no Midori‐くらしのみどり), Garden of Evolution (Shinka no Niwa‐しんかのにわ), and Lively Garden (Nigiwai no Niwa‐にぎわいのにわ).
-Every area has its own unique characteristics and appeal.
+Awaji Greenhouse has five exhibition areas; the Green Sculpture (Midori no Choukoku‐みどりのちょうこく), Garden of Colour (Shikisai no Niwa‐しきさいのにわ), Greenery in Daily Life (Kurashi no Midori‐くらしのみどり), Garden of Evolution (Shinka no Niwa‐しんかのにわ), and Lively Garden (Nigiwai no Niwa‐にぎわいのにわ).
+Each area has its own unique characteristics and appeal.